AnirudhG07/dotfiles/yazi/.config/yazi/plugins/custom-shell.yazi/README.md

 desc = "custom-shell as default"
 ```

-To choose a specific shell, you can set the keymappings as-
+To choose a specific shell, you can set the keymappings as:

 ```toml
 [[manager.prepend_keymap]]